University of Kansas logo

 William Allen White School of Journalism and Mass Communications

-Sponsors various publications and broadcasts including The University Daily Kansan, Jayplay magazine, and KUJH TV.
+This school offers practical experience through publications like The University Daily Kansan, Jayplay magazine, and KUJH TV, fostering future media professionals.

 Find Scholarships at University of Kansas